arosenow/SimpleBG_AI/README.md

 1.02 Made the necessary adjustments for Icewind Dale 2.
 Sadly there's no way for AI to identify switches in the environment as opposed to enemies

+1.03 Removed weapon swapping, added a LOS check before you attack to prevent changing targets to an ally due to engine bug.
+Added a check whether you're neutral or allied because the engine occasionally misflagsnpcs as enemies